Currently, joining MHUC is free!

 Everyone learns at a different pace:

-Average learning time: 1 - 2 months
+Average learning time for basic riding: 1 - 3 months

 Quick learners (30 minuets a day) → learn in a few weeks

-Remember, progress is gradual — a few feet at a time, like learning to walk.
+We have drawn the numbers above from many years of experience, but every person is different.
+Progress is gradual — a few feet at a time, like learning to walk.

 No one can ride a unicycle instantly — everyone has to learn, just like learning to walk.